To Zion: Live performances

-Hill included "To Zion" on the set list for her first solo concert tour, The Miseducation Tour (1999), with Carlos Santana joining her on stage at the Bill Graham Civic Auditorium in San Francisco on March 3.
-Furthermore, the two had performed the song together at the 41st Annual Grammy Awards on February 24, where Hill won a record-breaking five Grammy Awards in a single night.
+Hill included "To Zion" on the set list for her first solo concert tour, The Miseducation Tour (1999), performing the song while sitting on a classroom chair.
+The song's subject, then-19-month-old Zion David Marley, briefly accompanied her on stage during the performance at the CSU Convocation Center in Cleveland on March 21, 1999.
+Carlos Santana joined Hill to perform the song during the Bill Graham Civic Auditorium show in San Francisco on March 3; the two had earlier performed the song together at the 41st Annual Grammy Awards on February 24, 1999, where Hill won a record-breaking five Grammy Awards.
 (Note: Hill's record for most Grammy Awards won by a woman in a single night would be broken at the 52nd Annual Grammy Awards (2010), when Beyoncé won six.)
 Dean Van Nguyen from The Irish Times retrospectively hailed Hill's song choice for the ceremony as "brave", adding: "With legendary axe-man Carlos Santana caressing his acoustic guitar by her side, Hill delivered a cutting four-minute sermon on the pressures facing young women at pop music's top end."
-Additionally, the song appeared on Hill's live album Live in Tokyo, Japan '99 (2020), recorded during The Miseducation Tour in Tokyo on September 7, 1999.

 Hill also included "To Zion" on the set list for the tour commemorating the 20th anniversary of The Miseducation of Lauryn Hill in 2018.
 In a review of the tour's Arena Birmingham stop for The Guardian, Kitty Empire criticized the tour guitarist for "destroy[ing] Carlos Santana's formerly lovely Spanish guitar intro" but praised Hill's vocal performance.
-During Hill's rendition of the song at ONE MusicFest in Atlanta on October 8, 2022, Zion David Marley—Hill's oldest son and the subject of "To Zion"—surprised Hill on stage along with his two children.
+During Hill's rendition of the song at ONE MusicFest in Atlanta on October 8, 2022, Marley surprised Hill on stage along with his two children.
 In 2023, Hill added the song to the set list for her tour commemorating the 25th anniversary of The Miseducation of Lauryn Hill, which was partly co-headlined with the Fugees as their reunion tour.
-Hill continued performing "To Zion" during the tour's 2024 European extension The Celebration Continues; on its set list, the song was followed by performances from Zion Marley, who served as one of the tour's guest acts.
+Hill continued performing "To Zion" during the tour's 2024 European extension The Celebration Continues; on the set list, the song was followed by performances from Marley, who served as one of the tour's guest acts.
 Hill and Marley performed the song together at Hammonton's annual music and arts festival Beardfest in June 2025; Hill also joined Marley for the performance of his song "Marching", which incorporates sampled elements from "To Zion".